-"HIV/AIDS brief risk intervention" means a face-to-face interview with an individual to help the individual assess personal risk for HIV/AIDS infection and discuss methods to reduce infection transmission.
+"HIV/AIDS brief risk intervention" means a face-to-face interview with an individual to help the individual assess personal risk for

+HIV/AIDS infection and discuss methods to reduce infection transmission.

-"Individual" means a person who applies for, is eligible for, or receives behavioral health organization (BHO) authorized behavioral health services from an agency licensed by the department as from a behavioral health agency.
+"Individual" means a person who applies for, is eligible for, or receives behavioral health services from an agency licensed by the department.